Important Considerations

 - Breast reconstruction after surgery to remove breast cancer (mastectomy).

-Cosmetic surgery can be quite expensive, especially when you are paying for all of it out of your own pocket.
+Cosmetic surgery can be expensive, especially when you are paying for all of it yourself.
 Be sure that you know the total cost of the surgery.
 This includes the costs of the procedure itself (such as surgeon fees, anesthesia fees, and operating facility fees), any medicine before or after the procedure, follow-up treatments, office visits, and other expenses.

-Also be prepared to cover costs resulting from complications during or after surgery or the need for "touch-up" surgery.
+Also be aware that there could be costs resulting from complications during or after surgery or the need for "touch-up" surgery.
 Insurance may not cover treatment for complications that arise from cosmetic surgery.
-Some procedures, including skin treatments, liposuction, and breast enlargement, may have to be repeated as time goes by, to maintain the results.
+Some procedures, including skin treatments, liposuction, and breast enlargement, may have to be repeated over time to maintain the results.
 You will have to pay for these repeated treatments just as you paid for the first treatment.